Heroku Data for Redis and Private Spaces

 Table of Contents

-Heroku Data for Redis in Private Spaces is only available in Heroku Enterprise.
+Heroku Key-Value Store in Private Spaces is only available in Heroku Enterprise.

-This article explains the differences between Heroku Data for Redis provisioning, plans, and connections in Private Spaces or Shield Private Spaces as compared with Heroku Data for Redis in the Common Runtime.
+This article explains the differences between Heroku Key-Value Store (KVS) provisioning, plans, and connections in Private Spaces or Shield Private Spaces as compared with Heroku Key-Value Store in the Common Runtime.

 Heroku Private Spaces are dedicated environments for running applications within an isolated network.
 Every part of the application stack, including the dyno, data stores, and third-party add-ons is contained within this environment.

-Heroku Data for Redis can run within a Private Space with the same developer experience as on the Common Runtime.
-Many of the same CLI commands and web interfaces work for private Heroku Data for Redis instances.
+Heroku Key-Value Store can run within a Private Space with the same developer experience as on the Common Runtime.
+Many of the same CLI commands and web interfaces work for private Heroku Key-Value Store instances.

-Private Heroku Data for Redis plans aren’t accessible to applications at build time.
+Private Heroku Key-Value Store plans aren’t accessible to applications at build time.
 We advise you to eliminate the build time dependency on your private data store, use a public Heroku Data plan, or contact support for guidance.

-For Premium, Private, and Shield plans, Heroku Data for Redis version 6.0 and higher require TLS connections.
+All Heroku Key-Value Store plans require TLS connections.
 You must configure your client to support TLS.
 This process can require updating and deploying your application before returning the app to normal operation.

 Provisioning

-The private-tier Heroku Data for Redis plans are only meant for Private Spaces.
+The private-tier Heroku Key-Value Store plans are only meant for Private Spaces.
 You can only provision private-tier plans inside the isolated network environment.
 If you attempt to create an instance from the premium tier, that request fails.

 Create a New Instance

-Many buildpacks create a Redis instance as part of the build process.
-If the application that’s being created is within a Private Space, unless a Redis instance already exists for that application, the lowest available private plan is used when creating the instance.
+Many buildpacks create a KVS instance as part of the build process.
+If the application that’s being created is within a Private Space, unless a KVS instance already exists for that application, the lowest available private plan is used when creating the instance.
 For a list of the currently available plans, see the plans section.

 You can provision private